Lab 2: Abstract Syntax Tree and Type Checker

 Tree Generation

-To this point, your Tiger compiler should parse all legal MiniJava programs, generate abstract syntax trees, and perform pretty printing on the trees.
+To this point, your Tiger compiler should parse all legal MiniJava programs to generate abstract syntax trees.
+Meanwhile, your Tiger compiler can pretty print the generated trees.
 Do not forget to test your compiler:

 Fix any bugs before continuing.